hrithiksagar/Competetive-Programming/README.md

  --> Rough solution idea describing how to solve it using coding.

- --> Then the final fuly functioning coded program.
+ --> Then the final fully functioning coded program.

  </h2>